Trout Magazine

 • Boats

-A few weeks ago, we introduced you to a radical drift boat design from Justin Gallen over at Raindog Boatworks.
-Today, we have an update from Justin on how the prototype boat is progressing.
-From Justin… When we left off last, the boat was still on the strongback.
-You build a form with cross members…
+From the editor: A few weeks ago, we introduced you to a radical drift boat design from Justin Gallen over at Raindog Boatworks.
+Since then there have been a few updates.
+Today, we have another from Justin on how the boat is progressing.
+By Justin Gallen Hey all you raindogs!
+We left off just having flipped the "Gunnimoon" over…